Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

 Different injuries have different healing challenges, and peptide selection should reflect these differences:

 Tendon injuries (tendinitis, tendinopathy, partial tears): Tendons have poor blood supply, making healing slow and incomplete.
-BPC-157 is the primary research compound — its VEGF-driven angiogenesis directly addresses the vascular limitation.
-Studies show 2–3 times faster healing with improved biomechanical strength.
-TB-500 complements by promoting cell migration to the repair site.
+BPC-157 is the primary research compound — in a rat model it accelerated healing of a transected Achilles tendon and stimulated tendocyte growth, with improved biomechanical strength.[1]
+TB-500 complements by promoting cell migration to the repair site.[9]
 Inject subcutaneously near the affected tendon.

-Ligament sprains: BPC-157 promotes organized collagen deposition in ligament repair, reducing the disorganized scar tissue that leads to chronic laxity after sprains.
-TB-500's anti-fibrotic properties further support functional tissue remodeling rather than disorganized scarring.
+Ligament sprains: BPC-157 improved medial collateral ligament healing with organized collagen deposition in rats, reducing the disorganized scar tissue that leads to chronic laxity after sprains.[3]
+Thymosin beta-4's anti-fibrotic activity further supports functional tissue remodeling rather than disorganized scarring.[13]

-Post-surgical recovery: TB-500 and thymosin beta-4 are particularly relevant for post-surgical healing due to their anti-inflammatory and anti-fibrotic properties.
-Post-surgical adhesions (bands of scar tissue that form between tissues) can cause pain and reduced mobility — TB-500's anti-fibrotic action may help prevent these.
+Post-surgical recovery: Thymosin beta-4 and its fragment TB-500 are relevant for post-surgical healing due to their anti-inflammatory and anti-fibrotic properties, which limit the disorganized scarring behind post-surgical adhesions.[13]
 BPC-157 supports wound healing at the surgical site.
 For post-surgical joint recovery specifically, see the Joint Mobility Stack.

-Bone fractures: BPC-157 has demonstrated enhanced fracture healing through improved callus formation in animal studies.
-The mechanism involves promoting angiogenesis at the fracture site and stimulating osteoblast activity.
+Bone fractures: BPC-157 enhanced healing of segmental bone defects through improved callus formation in a rabbit model, comparing favorably to bone-marrow and autologous cortical-bone implantation.[4]
 Growth hormone secretagogues like ipamorelin may complement by increasing systemic GH (which supports bone metabolism through IGF-1).

 The BPC-157 + TB-500 Combination: Why It Works